microsoft/fluentui/rfcs/build-system/02_standard_package_output_folders.md

 - Changes in output won't change the folder structure
 - Unchanging folder structures mean that full builds are required less
 - End users can predict which folders contain what format
+- Scalable.
+If we need other formats in our JS packages, we can update add more formats.
+- `CommonJS` was the standard of the past.
+More and more, modern node libraries will be moving to ESM as Node 13.2.0+ now supports it.
+I anticipate this format to phase out over the next few years as AMD has.

 #### Cons

-None that I see
+No obvious cons.

 ## Discarded Solutions

-The current solution of "use `lib` for commonjs if that's the only output flavor" should be discarded.
+The current solution of "use `lib` folder for `commonjs` format javascript if that's the only output flavor" should be discarded.
 It creates unpredictability and changes expectations as soon as we move the library to esm.